PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li> What tasks did I work on / complete? - Created the frontend componnent to update customer profile and display the mileage rewards points.  </li>
 <li> What am I planning to work on next? - I will be creating the backend for searching the flights this week. </li>
 <li> What tasks are blocked waiting on another team member? - No Blockers </li>

+#### Bharath

+<li> What tasks did I work on / complete? - Developed Frontend screens for Login, Signup and integrated backend APIs which was developed. </li>
+<li> What am I planning to work on next? - Start working on my assigned tasks - I will be working on HomePage frontend navbar screen,cancelling the reservation and listing the reservation- No Blockers </li>